 Putting Animals First

-Our two facilities represent the largest carnivore sanctuaries in the world, and are designed and built like no others in existence.
+Our three facilities represent the largest carnivore sanctuaries in the world, and are designed and built like no others in existence.

-Everything about our two facilities are designed to ensure the animals' welfare remains top priority, even with the numerous modern comforts we provide our guests.
+Everything about our three facilities are designed to ensure the animals' welfare remains top priority, even with the numerous modern comforts we provide our guests.

 We are true pioneers when it comes to creating large acreage natural habitats for our animals to live in... and have also built the World's longest elevated footbridge just so visitors can see the animals without putting undue pressure on them like zoos and other ground-based displays do.